idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 <!-- vim-markdown-toc -->
 <!-- prettier-ignore-end -->

-## Management situations - Igor's book
+## Igor's book of manager

 Management is a very broad topic.
-So broad I'm creating [Igor's book of manager](/the-manager-book).
-From the back cover:
+So I'm creating "Igor's book of manager":

-_Managing is hard.
-Lessons are hard earned and should be cherished.
-This post is designed to make explicit, and improve behaviors and practices.
-It reminds us how to behave, and encourages continuous improvement._
+{%include summarize-page.html src="/manager-book" %}

-There's a lot of duplication between this post and the manager book.
-Content is slowly migrating to the book.
-I'm deciding what should be in this post, and what in the other.
+There's a lot of duplication between this post and the manager book and content is slowly migrating to the book as I decide what shoud be in what post

 ## How will I measure my success?